About

 Women@NCSA is a professional organization to foster women in technology and leadership positions at the National Center for Supercomputing Applications (NCSA) at Illinois.
 The organization hosts activities such as technical and professional panel discussion, professional development training, and networking.

-Hendrick House provides fully furnished rooms and is located just a few blocks from NCSA.
+Last year Hendrick House provided fully furnished rooms and is located just a few blocks from NCSA.
 Hendrick House is proudly a University of Illinois Private Certified Student Housing facility.
 Take a virtual tour.

 About Champaign-Urbana

 The twin cities of Champaign-Urbana are a micro-urban community that offers serious business, technology and innovation capabilities while maintaining a small-town feel in downstate Illinois.
-The two downtowns are separated by just a few miles, easy enough to access by bicycle or public transportation and both host highly-rated restaurants, bars and community events, including The Pygmalion Music Festival, Ebertfest, the Urbana Sweetcorn Festival, multiple farmers’ markets and much more.
-C-U was recently rated as the #2 college town in the United States by BusinessInsider.com and regularly rates highly in fun, growing, healthy, and affordable rankings.
+The two downtowns are separated by just a few miles, easy enough to access by bicycle or public transportation and both host highly-rated restaurants, bars and community events, including The Pygmalion Music Festival, Ebertfest, multiple farmers’ markets and much more.
+In 2017 C-U was rated as the #2 college town in the United States by BusinessInsider.com and regularly rates highly in fun, growing, healthy, and affordable rankings.
 C-U is also 2-3 hours away from major metropolitan areas—Chicago, St. Louis and Indianapolis—all easily accessible by car, bus or train.

 ABOUT REU FoDOMMaT